Marine Conservation Volunteer Project in Madagascar

 Stay with other volunteers in simple, open-air huts

 This program is ideal for:

 What to expect and how you'll make an impact

 Madagascar is home to an amazing ecosystem that is a stunning mixture of its African and tropical influences.
-However, like many coastal areas in the world, the effects of people and climate change mean it needs intervention to remain at its best.
+However, like many coastal areas in the world, the effects of human development and climate change mean it needs intervention to remain at its best.
 This is a great chance to help with conservation efforts, learning and using scuba diving skills to get hands-on experience.

-- Nudibranch Research - conducting underwater surveys to determine the population and biodiversity of nudibranchs and other molluscs.
+- Nudibranch research - conducting underwater surveys to determine the population and biodiversity of nudibranchs and other molluscs.